-In 2019-20, other non-government sources spent \$13.5 billion on health, representing 6.7% of total health spending in the year (Table 10).
-This presented a slight increase of 0.8% compared with 2018-19, lower than the average annual growth rate over the decade (4.9%).
+In 2020-21, other non-government sources spent \$13.7 billion on health, representing 6.2% of total health spending in the year (Table 10).
+This presented a slight increase of 0.3% compared with 2019-20, lower than the average annual growth rate over the decade (4.3%).

-During 2019-20, injury compensation insurers spent \$3.5 billion on health goods and services: \$2.3 billion by workers' compensation insurers and \$1.2 billion by compulsory third-party motor vehicle insurers (Table 25).
+During 2020-21, injury compensation insurers spent \$3.6 billion on health goods and services: \$2.3 billion by workers' compensation insurers and \$1.3 billion by compulsory third-party motor vehicle insurers (Table 25).

-Personal health spending relative to income and wealth
+Individuals health spending relative to income and wealth

-To better understand how health spending is impacting the disposable or readily accessible wealth of people (the 'out-of-pocket costs'), the AIHW uses an amalgam of various components of non-government spending referred to as Personal health spending.
-It includes fees charged directly for services, some private spending in hospitals and donations for health research, but excludes expenses such as rebates from injury compensation insurers and private health insurance funds.
-In other words, it includes "Individuals" and "Other private sources" in the HED matrix (see the Australian National Health Account: concepts, methodology and data sources and methodology for more details).
-Personal health spending is compared with both average incomes and measures of net worth to understand whether, on average across the population, out-of-pocket spending is rising relative to personal wealth over time.
-Note that these are average figures, so the analysis here does not take into account inequality issues in income, wealth, and personal health spending.
+To better understand how health spending is impacting the disposable or readily accessible wealth of people (the 'out-of-pocket costs'), health spending by individuals is compared with both average incomes and measures of net worth to understand whether, on average across the population, individuals' health spending is rising relative to personal wealth over time.
+Note that these are average figures, so the analysis here does not take into account inequality issues in income, wealth, and individuals' health spending.

-In 2019-20, personal out-of-pocket health costs amounted to an average of \$1,556 per person, 2.3% of average annual income, a slight decline from 2018-19 (2.6%) (Figure 21).
+In 2020-21, health spending by individuals amounted to an average of \$1,293 per person, 1.9% of average annual income, a slight increase from 2019-20 (1.8%) (Figure 21).
+On average over the decade, individual health spending increased by an 2.2% per year compared to 2.5% per year for the average annual income (in current prices).

-Figure 21: Growth in average annual income(a), average personal health spending per person(b) and health spending to income ratio, current prices, 2009-10 to 2019-20
+Figure 21: Ratio of average individual health spending (a) to average annual income (b), current prices, 2010-11 to 2020-21

-The line graph shows that annual growth rate in average individual health spending was positive for all years between 2009-10 and 2019-20 except in 2016-17 and 2019-20.
-In the 10- year period, annual growth rate in average individual health spending ranged from -5.6 per cent to 10.3 per cent.
-Growth rates in average annual income was positive each year in the 10- year period and ranged between 1.3 per cent and 6.7 per cent.
-The ratio between average individual health spending per person and average annual income was relatively flat with an average of 2.5 per cent.
+The line graph shows that annual growth rate in average individual health spending was positive for all years between 2010-11 and 2020-21 except in 2019-20.
+In the 10- year period, annual growth rate in average individual health spending ranged from -7.5 per cent to 10.8 per cent.
+Growth rates in average annual income was positive each year in the 10- year period and ranged between 1.0 per cent and 6.7 per cent.
+The ratio between average individual health spending per person and average annual income was relatively flat with an average of 2.0 per cent.